ikmb/TOFU-MAaPO/docs/installation.md

 # Installation

+>**Note for IKMB users on CAUcluster**: You can skip all installation and configuration steps.
+Simply use "-profile caucluster".

 Before you can run TOFU-MAaPO, you need to install [Singularity](https://docs.sylabs.io/guides/3.9/user-guide/quick_start.html) and [Nextflow](https://www.nextflow.io/docs/latest/install.html).
 We show how to install the dependencies in the [the Quick start section](../README.md#installing-dependencies) or you install them manually by following the links.<br />

 You will need to prepare databases for respective modules (e.g., Metaphlan4, HUMAnN3) and a config file for your compute system.<br />